Bitcoin Gold: Why is it getting dismissed so fast?

 – which is not entirely the truth.
 The big miners get in fact disproportionate advantage because of unfair mining exploits that allow them to manipulate the pool of smaller miners.

-BTG implements a modified PoW called Equihash: Zcash already uses it.
+BTG implements a modified Proof-of-work called Equihash: Zcash already uses it.
 The main advantage of Equihash over BTC’s SHA256 is that it doesn’t get more convenient with better hardware because of a crucial step in the Equihash mining process that is memory-intensive rather than computationally intensive.

 More memory will make Equihash mining faster but it makes no sense to optimize the hardware: it just needs a lot of generic memory.
 There is no application-specific hardware optimization in Equihash, just more or less memory.
 That means normal PC with a lot of memory still has a chance.